 We will develop an empirical analysis in the context of imbalance classification for binary data sets, since all studies in this area are focused on two-class problems [87].
-The modification of the algorithms to better adapt to imbalanced problems is out of the scope of this paper.
-Instead we aim to establish a fair comparison of all the algorithms under the same conditions in a two objective way:
+The modification of the algorithms to better adapt to imbalanced problems is beyond the scope of this paper.
+Instead, we aim to establish a fair comparison of all the algorithms under the same conditions in a two-objective way.

-- To analyse how the different algorithms directly deal with the imbalance problem. - To apply a preprocessing step that balances the proportion of positive and negative examples in the training data set.
-Specifically, we use the "Synthetic Minority Oversampling Technique" (SMOTE) [88], which has been generally demonstrated to improve the performance of rule-based classifiers and decision trees.
-Thus we aim at showing the positive synergy between this preprocessing method and the algorithms of this study.
+- 1) To analyze how the different algorithms directly deal with the imbalance problem. - 2) To apply a preprocessing step that balances the proportion of positive and negative examples in the training data set.
+Specifically, we use the synthetic minority over-sampling technique (SMOTE) [88], which has been generally demonstrated to improve the performance of rule-based classifiers and decision trees.
+Thus, we aim at showing the positive synergy between this preprocessing method and the algorithms of this paper.

 Regarding the performance measures, the accuracy rate cannot be considered for imbalanced data sets, since it does not distinguish between the number of correct classifications of the different classes, which may lead to erroneous conclusions in this case.
-As a classical example, if the ratio of imbalance presented in the data is 1:100, i.e. there is one positive instance versus ninety-nine negatives, a classifier that obtains an accuracy rate of 99% is not truly accurate if it does not cover correctly any minority class instance.
+As a classical example, if the ratio of imbalance presented in the data is 1:100, i.e., there is one positive instance versus 99 negatives, a classifier that obtains an accuracy rate of 99% is not truly accurate if it does not cover correctly any minority class instance.
 Because of this, instead of using accuracy, other metrics are considered.
-Specifically, we use in this work the geometric mean of the true rates [73], which can be defined as where TP/TN stands for the correct classifications of the positive/negative class, and FN/FP for the misclassifications of the positive/negative class respectively.
+Specifically, we use in this paper the geometric mean of the true rates [73], which can be defined as where TP/TN stands for the correct classifications of the positive/negative class, and FN/FP for the misclassifications of the positive/negative class, respectively.
 This metric considers the accuracy on each one of the two classes with the same weight.

-$$GM = \sqrt{\frac{TP}{TP + FN} \cdot \frac{TN}{TN + FP}} \tag{2}$$
+$$GM = \sqrt{\frac{TP}{TP + FN} \cdot \frac{TN}{TN + FP}}$$ (2)

-C. Selected classical Machine Learning algorithms
+C. Selected Classical Machine Learning Algorithms

-In our empirical study our aim is to compare the algorithms of the different GBML families for rule induction, and also to analyse their behaviour in contrast to some classical and well-known classification algorithms.
+In our empirical study our aim is to compare the algorithms of the different GBML families for rule induction, and also to analyze their behavior in contrast to some classical and wellknown classification algorithms.

-Specifically, the selected algorithms are the following ones:

-- CART analysis [23] is a form of binary recursive partitioning.
-The term binary implies that each group of data/individuals, represented by a node in a decision tree, can only be split into two groups. - AQ: [24] is a classification model based on covering rules (divide-and-conquer).
+- Specifically, the selected algorithms are the following ones.
+1) CART analysis [23] is a form of binary recursive partitioning.
+The term binary implies that each group of data/individuals, represented by a node in a decision tree, can only be split into two groups. - 2) AQ [24] is a classification model based on covering rules (divide-and-conquer).
 It implements the STAR method of inductive learning.
 When a decision rule is being built, AQ performs a heuristic search through a space of logical expressions to determine those that account for all positive and not negative examples.